abderrahimrhitrif/Sqwick-url-shortner/README.md

 ```

-- Run the development server on the backend:
+- Run the development server for the frontend:

 ```